cosmos/ibc/spec/core/ics-026-routing-module/README.md

 It may return an error if the chosen parameters are invalid in which case the handshake is aborted.
-If the provided version string is non-empty, `onChanOpenInit` should return the version string if valid or an error if the provided version is invalid.
+If the provided version string is non-empty, `onChanOpenInit` should return the version string or an error if the provided version is invalid.
 If the version string is empty, `onChanOpenInit` is expected to return a default version string representing the version(s) it supports.